Alexis Ren Shows Off Beautiful Body In New Instagram Share: ‘I Am Love’

 Alexis Ren showed off her beautiful body in a new Instagram share.
 She explained her feelings about self-worth and love, all while flaunting her fine form in a striking new update where she wore a skintight bodysuit.
-The former Dancing with the Stars finalist posted the sequence of images on July 9, with the announcement that she had helped to create a fitness platform called Warriors.
+The former Dancing with the Stars finalist posted the sequence of images on July 9, along with the announcement that she had helped to create a fitness platform called Warriors.

-In the share, which featured three separate photo uploads, Alexis looked striking.
-The model, singer, and Instagram fan-favorite showed off her left profile in the first photo.
+In the share, which featured three separate photos, Alexis looked striking.
+The model, singer, and Instagram fan-favorite displayed her profile in the first snap.
 The 23-year-old wore a long-sleeved black one-piece garment.
 It featured a front zipper detail that ended below her navel.
 In the pic, Alexis unzipped the garment to the middle of her breasts and showed off her cleavage.
-The silver zipper had a style detail that featured a large, rectangular-shaped pull.
-The jumpsuit also had a coordinating belt.
-Its buckle was the same metal tone as the zipper.
-The outfit featured long shorts that ended at the top of her knees.
+The silver zipper had a large, rectangular-shaped pull.
+The bodysuit also had a coordinating belt with a buckle in the same metal tone as the zipper.
+The outfit featured long, formfitting shorts that ended at the top of her knees.

 View this post on Instagram